Robust Fleet Sizing for Multi-UAV Inspection Missions under Synchronized Replacement Demand: Introduction

 Existing fleet-sizing approaches typically rely on one of two modeling assumptions.
 The first is steady-state operation, where vehicles cycle indefinitely and spare capacity follows from average utilization~\cite{1,2,3}.
 The second treats replacement requests as statistically independent, sizing the spare pool so each request is served with probability at least $1-\varepsilon$~\cite{4}.
 Both assumptions are ill-suited to finite-horizon inspection missions.
 Steady-state models do not account for transient demand in missions where each task is completed exactly once.
 Independence-based models guarantee per-request blocking but not mission-level reliability.
 Even $\varepsilon$ = 0.01 yields mission success well below 95\% over dozens of handovers.

 A key observation of this work is that finite inspection missions induce synchronized, rather than independent, replacement demand.
 Energy-aware routing assigns UAVs to spatially clustered sites, leading to similar travel distances and comparable battery depletion rates across vehicles.
 Consequently, replacement requests occur in temporal bursts instead of being uniformly distributed over time.
 These synchronized bursts can temporarily exhaust the spare pool even when average utilization suggests adequate capacity.
 In this setting, mission failure depends on whether all active vehicles deplete simultaneously rather than on how many replacements are needed on average.
+The interplay between endurance and turnaround is captured by the recovery ratio $R = \bar{T}_{\mathrm{recovery}} / \bar{T}_{\mathrm{active}}$, where $\bar{T}_{\mathrm{recovery}}$ aggregates the return flight, battery recharge, and preparation for relaunch, while $\bar{T}_{\mathrm{active}}$ is the usable flight time per sortie.
+A larger $R$ keeps each UAV out of service longer after every sortie and therefore demands more spares to cover its absence.
 Fig.~1 illustrates this operational cycle and the resulting fleet-sizing challenges.

 This paper makes three main contributions: \begin{enumerate} \item We identify synchronized replacement bursts as the fundamental structural failure mode in finite-horizon inspection missions and derive a worst-case bound on the number of concurrent recoveries under adversarial phase alignment. \item We propose a closed-form sufficient fleet-sizing rule, $k = m(\lceil R \rceil + 1)$, in which an additive buffer of $m$ spares absorbs worst-case demand at recovery-cycle boundaries.
 The rule is analytically derived and requires neither simulation, distributional assumptions, nor iterative computation. \item We validate the proposed sizing rule through Monte Carlo simulation across five scenarios ($m \in [2,10]$, $R \in [0.87,3.39]$, 1000 trials per setting).
 While Erlang-B sizing degrades to 69.9\% mission success at $R = 3.39$, the proposed rule maintains 99.8\% success (Wilson 95\% lower bound 99.3\%) with only four additional UAVs in the most demanding scenario. \end{enumerate}